HLBarker/LegislativeDiversity/README.md

    * Race (Native American, African American, Asian American, etc.)
    * Religion (Protestant, Catholic, Unspecified)
    * Political affiliation (Democrat, Republican, Other)
      * Analyses = I will calculate euclidean distances between pairs of states to determine how similar or different states are to each other in terms of congressional diversity.
 I will display these data as a clustered heatmap.
 I will then also plot these data using non-metric multidimensional scaling and overlaid vectors that show how the particular metrics of diversity (e.g., generation) vary across state legislators.
 Lastly, I will calculate Shannon diversity indices for each state legislature which takes into account both richness (the number of different represented categories, e.g., Protestant, GenX, etc.) and evenness across categories.
+The Shannon index scores will then be used in subsequent analyses.

 2. How does the diversity of a state's legislature influence:
-   * Bill productivity (number of bills in a given session)
+   * Bill productivity (number of bills in a given session), voting records (e.g., how many votes are ties?), and how many bills are enacted vs. withheld
-   * How many bills are enacted vs. withheld
+     * Analyses = I will perform regression analysis with the fine-scaled diversity metrics and Shannon index as predictor variables.
-   * Topics of bills (e.g., how many bills are related to criminal justice?)
+   * Topics/text of bills
-     * Text analyses = can we predict legislator diversity based on bill text?
+     * Text analyses = I will investigate shared word frequency with correlations between pairs of state legislatures that are more similar or more different in diversity based on the above euclidean distances.
+These tests will help determine whether two state legislatures that are more or less similar in terms of diversity also have more or less similar bill text.
+I will also create n-gram networks for the text of bills from state legislatures that are at the diversity extremes based on their Shannon index values.
+To help tease apart the effects of fine-scale and party diversity, I will rerun these analyses
      * Secondary questions:
        * Can we predict bill enactment based on bill text?
        * Can we predict party authorship (Republican, Democrat, other) based on bill text?